Introduction

 Purpose

-According to NCLB, the purpose of migrant education is to:
+According to ESSA, the purpose of migrant education is:

-Ensure the migratory students have the opportunity to meet the same challenging state content and performance standards that all children are expected to meet;
+- To ensure that migratory children receive full and appropriate opportunities to meet the same challenging State academic standards that all children are expected to meet.

-• Design programs to help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of the children to do well in school.
-The programs should help prepare the children to make a successful transition to post-secondary education or employment.
+- To help migratory children overcome educational disruption, cultural and language barriers, social isolation, various health-related problems, and other factors that inhibit the ability of such children to succeed in school.